aloo-26/SocMed/README.md

 ## Features

-Orca is a free and open-source community platform equipped with:
+SocMed is a free and open-source community platform equipped with:

 - **Real-time notifications** Be notified instantly when someone likes or comments on your post, follows you, messages you, etc.
 - **Email notifications** Receive an email every time someone interacts with your profile or posts.